-When snow removal needs to be completed within the ILS critical areas the airport maintenance crew will call the Technical Operations Coordinators (TOC) who in turn approves the work to proceed, will shut down the instruments and will have the NOTAM issued.
+When snow removal needs to be completed or snow depth tolerances are exceeded within the ILS critical areas, the airport maintenance crew will call the Technical Operations Coordinators (TOC).
+TOC in turn approves the work to proceed, will shut down the instruments and will have the NOTAM issued.